mlendino/Signals/README.md

 # Signals
-Code for any of the assignments for Signals, probably done in MATLAB
+Code for any of the assignments for Signals Spring 2018, probably done in MATLAB